Itsoon/rsp/README.md

 - Configuration profile management

-- Launching profiles from the Terminal
+- Launching profiles from the Terminal or Rofi

 - Open applications in specific workspaces